oliver-berman/stat201project/README.md

 ## Data Attribution
 The data collected is not our own.
-The data comes from the CDC PRAMS 2008 data set
+The data comes from the CDC Pregnancy Risk Assessment Monitoring System (PRAMS) 2008 data set.
+Learn more at https://www.cdc.gov/prams/index.html.